Ridenn/Netflix-Clone/README.md

 ## Setup

-- ASll the necessary `code` to begin
+- All the necessary `code` to begin

 ### Build Instructions